Never pour oil and fat down the sink. When it cools it sets hard clogging your pipes.

 A plumber could cost over £200 to clear your pipes.

-Margarine tubs, plastic pots and jam jars make handy containers to capture cooled, leftover cooking fat and oil - which you can put in the bin.
+Margarine tubs, plastic pots and jam jars make handy containers to capture cooled, leftover cooking fat and oil.
+Please dispose of the fat in your food waste bin or your oil recycling bin if your local council offer one.

 Scrape your plates of food and fat before washing up or loading your dishwasher.